 That said, the financial stakes are perhaps higher when hiring an expat employee.
 Besides the financial stake, a lot more time is devoted to the process of screening and finalizing an expat employee.
 The entire process of hiring an expat is longer, more effort-intensive, and time-consuming.
 This means that there may be a lot more riding on ensuring the success of an expat hire.
 That said, an INSEAD study had projected that close to 50% of all expat assignments would fail.

 Knowing the possible reasons for the failure of expat assignments could help you prevent them.
-From our perspective of having helped many hundreds of expats relocate to and out of India, here is our distillation of the top 5 reasons expat assignments fail.
+From our perspective of having helped many hundreds of expats relocate to and out of India.

 Every country and region has its unique work culture.
 An important factor to consider in an expat assignment is the incoming expat’s ability to adjust and adapt to the new work culture.
 Every country has a slightly different way to look at even fundamental issues like deadlines, ownership, effort and impact, hierarchy, initiative, and even consequences.
 It can be challenging for an incoming expat to understand and then adjust to the host country’s work culture.
 One cannot know many of the nuances until one experiences them.
 Providing some basic information will help the expat in knowing what to expect rather than facing a work culture shock -but much of conquering this will be down to attitude.
 Adapting to a new environment takes time.
 Both the organization and the expat employee need to be patient with each other during this transition phase.